 Scripture Focus: 2 Samuel 7.12-14

-I will raise up your offspring to succeed you, your own flesh and blood, and I will establish his kingdom.
-He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever.
-I will be his father, and he will be my son.
+12 When your days are over and you rest with your ancestors, I will raise up your offspring to succeed you, your own flesh and blood, and I will establish his kingdom.
+13 He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever.
+14 I will be his father, and he will be my son.
 When he does wrong, I will punish him with a rod wielded by men, with floggings inflicted by human hands.

 Reflection: The House God Desires

 Building a “house” for God can be interpreted as an immature understanding of God.
 Through the prophet Isaiah, God says:

 “Heaven is my throne,

 Where is the house you will build for me?

 Where will my resting place be?”
 (Isaiah 66.1-2)